Medtronic's Covidien deal raises bar for rivals to merge

-Medtronic Inc's (MDT.N) $43 billion deal for Dublin-based Covidien Plc COV.N should accelerate already intense efforts by medical device rivals to seek merger partners, industry analysts and bankers said on Monday.
+Medtronic Inc's $43 billion (£25.3 billion) deal for Dublin-based Covidien Plc should accelerate already intense efforts by medical device rivals to seek merger partners, industry analysts and bankers said on Monday.

 Medtronic announced the transaction on Sunday, saying it would re-base the combined company in Ireland, where it can take advantage of lower corporate tax rates and easier access to cash generated overseas.